-Core Medical Training (CMT) forms the first stage of specialty training for most doctors pursuing postgraduate training in medical specialties, i.e. those specialties managed by the Joint Royal College Of Physicians Postgraduate Training Board, UK (JRCPTB).
-The JRCPTB carries out this work on behalf of the Federation of Royal College of Physicians (RCP) which comprises the RCPs of Edinburgh, Glasgow and London.
-The curriculum for CMT is a subset of both the curriculum for General Internal Medicine (GIM) as well as Acute Internal Medicine (AIM).
-This document has been designed to provide guidance for Trainees and Trainers which include Supervisors and Program Directors (PD).
-The body of the document has been extracted from the approved UK curriculum but only includes the syllabus requirements for CMT and not the further requirements for GIM or AIM.
-KIMS will deliver CMT in collaboration with JRCPTB, UK.
+Internal Medicine Training (IMT) forms the first stage of specialty training for most doctors training in medical specialties, i.e. those specialties managed by the Joint Royal Colleges of Physicians Postgraduate Training Board, UK (JRCPTB).
+This document has been designed to provide guidance for Trainees, Supervisors, Tutors and Programme Directors.
+The body of the document has been extracted from the approved UK curricula.
+For details of the curriculum of the IMT, one may kindly refer to the Royal College of Physicians website (jrcptb.org.uk).
+KIMSHEALTH will deliver IMT in collaboration with JRCPTB, UK.